 - Transfer the couscous back into the steamer basket and steam for another 10 minutes.

-- Once again, empty the steamed couscous back into the same bowl and mix in the remaining oil, raisins, dates, and ¼ cup of water.
+- Once again, empty the steamed couscous back into the bowl and mix in the remaining oil, raisins, dates, and ¼ cup of water.
 Allow it to rest until water is absorbed.

 - Put the couscous mixture back into the steamer basket and steam for another 10-12 minutes.
 The couscous should be soft but not wet.

-- Empty the fully steamed couscous mixture into a large bowl, mix in the remaining butter, orange blossom water, some honey and the roasted and chopped nuts.
+- Empty the fully steamed couscous mixture into a large bowl, and mix in the remaining butter, orange blossom water, some honey and the roasted and chopped nuts.

 - Serve Mesfouf with laban or buttermilk (recommended) or it can be had as is.

 - Refrigerate any leftovers for 3 to 4 days but should be steamed for 5 to 8 mins before consuming.